General-law municipality

 In the systems of local government in some U.S. states, a general-law municipality, general-law city, code city, or statutory city is a municipality whose government structure and powers are defined by the general law of its state.
 This is in contrast to a charter city or home-rule city, whose government structure and powers are defined by a municipal charter.

 States may allow only general-law municipalities, only charter municipalities, or both.
 In states having both, general-law municipalities generally have less autonomy than charter municipalities do.
 Six states do not allow municipal charters, meaning that every municipality is a general-law municipality.
 Other states may allow or require charters for all municipalities or may allow charters only for municipalities meeting certain criteria, requiring other municipalities to be general-law municipalities.

+Alaska

+In Alaska, a city may be a home-rule or general-law city, and a borough may be a home-rule or general-law borough.
+A home-rule city or borough may exercise all legislative powers not prohibited by law or by its charter, while a general-law city or borough has those powers authorized by state law.

 California

 In California, a general-law city has only those powers expressly granted or necessarily incident to those expressly granted.
 Any fair, reasonable doubt is resolved against the exercise of such powers.
 A general-law city may have only a form of government authorized by state general law.